ircv3/ircv3-specifications/core/capability-negotiation.md

 Previous versions of this spec did not specify when the `<name>=<value>` format could be used.
 This was clarified to limit capability values to the `LS` and `NEW` subcommands.

+Previous versions of this spec did not link to the `cap-notify` specification (nor note the fact that it is automatically enabled for clients that enable CAP Version 302).
+The specification now links to the `cap-notify` spec and lets authors know about the implicit enabling of this capability.